sintaxi/smart-helpers/README.md

     git submodule add git://github.com/sintaxi/smart-helpers.git js/smart-helpers

-**Or** if you would like to contribute back to smart-helpers, fork the project and then install the submodule with your remote repo location:

-    git submodule add git@github.com:<username>/smart-helpers.git js/smart-helpers

 ## Usage

 In your `bootstrap.js` file tell your smart application to use smart-helpers:

     system.use("smart-helpers.init")

-**Or** only require the helpers you want to use:

-    system.use("smart-helpers.lib.layouts")
-    system.use("smart-helpers.lib.datetime")
-    system.use("smart-helpers.lib.forms")

 ### Layouts